Deltares/fiat_toolbox/README.md

 - Run the tests with: `uv run pytest`

-- Run the linter with: `uv run pre-commit`
+- Run the linter with: `uv run pre-commit run --all-files`

 Modules: